EdgardoDth/Playlist-mixed/README.md

     - Choose a Redirect URIs
         * You can choose somethin like: 'https://www.google.mx/', this is needed for give you a token in the Url browser

-5. In the folder where clone the project and import the next:
+5. In the folder where you cloned the project, export the following:
     - Client ID and paste it in terminal
 		* export SPOTIPY_CLIENT_ID=''
     - Client secret and paste it in terminal